cloudify-cosmo/butterfly-cloudify-walkthrough/blueprint/README.md

 (cfy local init --install-plugins -p tutorial-blueprint.yaml -i inputs/inputs.yaml && cfy local execute -w install --task-retries=9 --task-retry-interval=10)
 ```

-Now take the values from the outputs of the last command, and replace them in application/inputs.yaml.
-By default, you should only need to replace the nodejs_host_ip and mongo_host_ip values.

 To see the application, you can go to http://[THE APPLICATION URL]:8088/.